ritavmachado/portfolio/_projects/project08.md

 ---
-title: "Project 08"
+title: "Project 09"
-image: ../assets/img/section_work/work_08.png
+image: ../assets/img/section_work/work_09.png
-image_alt: website mockup with the title Super Duper Product
+image_alt: Analog Photography of a body black and white
-project_title: Super Duper Product
+project_title: Dis.forme
-project_description: UI exercise of mockup a fictional brand and their product with only one color.
-link: #
+project_description: Conceptual analog photography work that plays with the shape and natural form of the body as an bstract landscape.
 ---